 We work with Impact Investors and Catalytic Philanthropists; either foundations or individuals.

-An Impact Investment Opportunity is to sponsor the creation of more Innovation labs that realize the full potential of the Tech for Public Interest movement, becoming a model for doing well while also doing good.
+An Impact Investment Opportunity is to sponsor the creation of sustainable tech ventures in the public interest, that realize the full potential of the #Tech4PI movement, becoming a model for doing well while also doing good.
 It is an opportunity to shift a combined focus to return on social impact – rosoci.

 Between 2000 and 2016, the Venture Capital Industry offered Median returns of -1% to 15% annualized over fund life.
 While Returns on Investment are not guaranteed, Software as a Service (SaaS) solutions monetized via subscription models is a proven monetization mechanism for the technologies that the social sector needs and we expect 3% to 5% annual distributions from those ventures.

-In addition to the ROI goal, each lab also has measurable Social Impact (ROSOCI) goals as each lab acts as a local catalyst of wealth and social good by incubating two sustainable tech social ventures per year that also create lasting capacity in the field while addressing issues at a systemic level.
+In addition to the ROI goal, Technology for Public Interest also has measurable Social Impact (ROSOCI) goals as each lab acts as a local catalyst of wealth and social good by incubating sustainable tech social ventures per year that also create lasting capacity in the field while addressing issues at a systemic level.
 These social tech ventures are the core element of Social Return of the Investment, while distributions from the generated revenues or liquidity events represent the ROI.
 This combination results in doing good while doing well.